-CALL FOR FELLOWS
+CALL FOR PARTICIPANTS

-Each cohort meets in two intensive workshops.
-For the 2018 Cohort, the first workshop (to be held in Berlin from September 12 to 16 2018) combines advanced seminars on theories of the urban, migration, and diversity by leaders in the field; peer worshiping of dissertation plans; professional development; and international networking.
-In the second workshop, to be held November 2019 in Cape Town, South Africa, fellows convene to present their work and organize a seminar for the incoming cohort of fellows to kick off the next round.
+AAUD will bring together a cohort of 8-10 post-fieldwork doctoral students exploring diversity in African cities to refine their research focus, promote professional development, and build trans-national scholarly communities.
+Half of each cohort will be reserved for scholars enrolled in doctoral programs at African Universities, while the other half is open to scholars of urban Africa based elsewhere.
+Each cohort will meet in two intensive workshops.
+The first week long workshop, to be held at the University of Witwatersrand from November 4-8, 2019, combines advanced seminars on theories of the urban, migration, and diversity by leaders in the field; peer workshopping of dissertation plans; professional development; and international networking.
+In the second workshop, held in Europe, one year on, fellows convene to present their work and organize a seminar for the incoming cohort of fellows to kick off the next round..

 The AAUD supports a new generation of scholars in the humanistic social sciences pursing research that advances knowledge about mobility and urban diversity in Africa.
 We welcome applicants from all social sciences disciplines, including but not limited to anthropology, contemporary history, sociology, political science, economics, human geography, urban studies, and planning.
 We also encourage applicants from other disciplines who engage expressly with urban theory.
 Applicants should have completed data collection by the time of the academy, and be in the initial phase of the write-up period.
-While we push for theoretical engagement, projects should be empirically grounded.
+While we push for theoretical engagement, projects should be empirically grounded..

 Applications should be written in clear, intelligible prose, for a selection committee that is multidisciplinary.
 Dissertation summaries should display a thorough knowledge of the major concepts and theories in applicants’ discipline and related fields and should include a bibliography relevant to the research.
-In their letter of interest, applicants should specify why they wish to attend the academy, and how they expect it to further their progress in completing their dissertations.
+In their letter of interest, applicants should specify why they wish to attend the academy, and how they expect it to further their progress in completing their dissertations..